OutlierVentures/ANVIL/README.md

 ANVIL bridges Fetch.AI and Sovrin, bringing trusted agents to the Open Economic Framework.
 In short, ANVIL mitigates risk in AEA FIPA negotiations with verifiable claims.

+Encrypt your ANVIL connections with the `ANVIL_KEY` environment variable.

 #### NOTE DURING DEV OF INDVIDUAL ACTOR FILES: CLEAR .indy_client AND RUN 1_, 2_, ...
 IN ORDER EACH TIME